-- 1. Dental Hygiene courses cannot be transferred. - 2.
+- 1. Dental Hygiene accepts a maximum of thirty-five (35) general education credits.
+Dental Hygiene courses cannot be transferred. - 2.
 Transfer credit for science courses (Anatomy and Physiology I & II, Microbiology, and Chemistry) will be accepted if the course was taken no more than five years ago.
 For credits to be accepted, the grade in the official transcript of record must be 80% (B) or better.
 A grade less than 80% (B) will not be accepted. - 3.
-Transfer credit for Anatomy and Physiology I & II (A & P) will be accepted only if the student passed the A&P section of the HESI A2 entrance examination with a score of 80 or higher.
-A student who scores below 80 in A & P will be required to repeat A & P I & II irrespective of the fact that the student took the class before. - Transfer credit for English Composition I will be accepted if the student passed the English section of the HESI A2 entrance examination with a composite score of 70 or higher.
-A student with a score below 70 in English will be required to repeat English Composition irrespective of the fact that the student took the class before. - 4.
-Transfer credit for Mathematics (College Algebra) will be accepted if the student passed the Math section of the HESI A2 entrance examination with a composite score of 70 or higher.
-A student with a score below 70 in Math will be required to repeat College Algebra irrespective of the fact that the student took the class before.
+Transfer credit for Anatomy and Physiology I & II (A & P) will be accepted only if the student passed the A&P section of the HESI A2 entrance examination with a score of 80% or higher.
+A student who scores below 80% in A & P will be required to repeat A & P I & II regardless if the student took the class before.

+- 4. Transfer credit for English Composition I will be accepted if the student passed the English section of the HESI A2 entrance examination with a composite score of 70% or higher.
+A student with a score below 70% in English will be required to repeat English Composition regardless if the student took the class before. - 5.
+Transfer credit for Mathematics (College Algebra) will be accepted if the student passed the Math section of the HESI A2 entrance examination with a composite score of 70% or higher.
+A student with a score below 70% in Math will be required to repeat College Algebra regardless if the student took the class before.

-A degree earned outside the United States must be evaluated using one of the approved evaluating companies, such as WES, ECE, etc. for U.S. degree equivalency.
+A degree earned outside the United States must be evaluated using one of the approved evaluating companies, such as World Education Services (WES) or Educational Credential Evaluators (ECE) for United States degree equivalency.
 Transcript evaluation is the responsibility of the applicant.
-Credit transfer for foreign-earned credit is subject to the approval.
+Credit transfer for foreign-earned credit is subject to the approval of the Admissions Committee.